 We collect university publications, because these materials feature articles relating to COVID-19 and the university.
 We archive The Record, which comes out via email and is available on the university website.
 We also capture Washington Magazine with Archive-It and save print copies of the magazine when they’re available.
 In March 2020, we created the WashU in the News COVID-19 Collection to capture external news articles with contributions by faculty, researchers, and staff.

-Additionally, we are collecting general university materials, such as images from the Office of Public Affairs and COVID-19-related emails from the Chancellor, Provost, and Student Affairs.
+Additionally, we are collecting general university materials, such as images from University Marketing & Communications and COVID-19-related emails from the Chancellor, Provost, and Student Affairs.
 We have also been collecting physical and digital student materials, including the newspaper Student Life and Student Union records, that document COVID-19 at the university.

 Commencement at Washington University during the pandemic is another area we’ve focused on.
 We captured the videos of the virtual School and Affinity Group Commencement Recognition Ceremonies in May 2020.
 Commencement items that were mailed to graduates since there were no in-person ceremonies—a T-shirt resembling a graduation gown, a cap, a special tassel, and a note from the Chancellor—have also been archived.